 Progressive onboarding shows users new information as they gradually navigate through the app.
 The instructions displayed on the screen relate to a specific page the user is on, allowing them to learn each function as they explore the app.

 We’ve written extensively about UX and the important role it plays in the success of your app.
-The startling truth is that 21 percent of users stop using an app just after one use.
-If an app takes too long to figure out users drop it.
+The startling truth is that 25 percent of users stop using an app just after one use.
+If an app takes too long to figure out, users drop it.
 A user needs to find the immediate value in an app if they are going to continue using it, they also need to feel confident in using the product and have confidence it will help them achieve a specific goal.
 This is why it is so important to make a positive first impression.
 Here are three ways effective user onboarding creates a positive first-time UX.

-Onboarding UX uses psychology to understand users’ goals and motivations so you can design an experience that helps them to see how the product meets their needs.
-No one user is the same and thus, app personalization is extremely important for each user to find value in your app.
+Onboarding UX uses psychology to understand users’ goals and motivations so you can design an experience that helps them see how the product meets their needs.
+No one user is the same, and thus, app personalization is extremely important for each user to find value in your app.
 In many ways, onboarding can provide the personalization each user desires.
-Using progressive onboarding, ensures you don’t overwhelm the user with too many functions they maybe aren’t ready to use or won’t use.
+Using progressive onboarding, ensures you don’t overwhelm the user with too many functions they aren’t ready to use or won’t use.
 Instead, it presents new information as they gradually navigate through the app.
 The instructions relate to the specific page the user is on, allowing the user to learn as they explore the app.
 This results in the user only getting what they need out of the app.

-Ultimately, the end goal is to provide your users with a positive experience from the moment they download the app, to the moment they achieve their first goal.
+Ultimately the end goal is to provide your users with a positive experience from the moment they download the app to the moment they achieve their first goal.
 Onboarding is just one cog in the wheel that can lead to a more positive experience.
-While the aim is to make sure the user is satisfied with the product, providing a positive experience, also helps your business.
-Those who have positive interactions with an app are more likely to return impacting key success metrics such as engagement, retention, and conversions.
+While the aim is to make sure the user is satisfied with the product, providing a positive experience also helps your business.
+Those who have positive interactions with an app are more likely to return, impacting key success metrics such as engagement, retention, and conversions.